Cash Flow Forecasting 101: A Small Business Owner's Guide

 Recording revenue when invoiced instead of when collected.
 This is the biggest one.
 If your clients pay in 30 to 60 days, your cash flow is 30 to 60 days behind your revenue.
 Your forecast must reflect the cash timing, not the accounting timing.

 Forecasting from hope instead of data.
 "I think we'll double sales next quarter" isn't a forecast.
-Start from historical data and adjust based on specific, concrete changes, like a signed contract or a confirmed price increase.
+It helps to start from historical data and adjust based on specific, concrete changes, like a signed contract or a confirmed price increase.

 Leaving out owner draws or distributions.
 If you take money out of the business, it's a cash outflow.
 Include it.

 Forgetting about debt service.
 Principal payments on loans don't show up on your P&L (only the interest does), but they absolutely hit your cash.
-Make sure loan principal payments are in your outflows.
+Confirm that loan principal payments are in your outflows.

 Get Started